 The chair can also carry a maximum weight of 330 pounds, and the durable materials will last for years.
 In fact, it comes with a five-year warranty and a money-back guarantee.
 You have the option to try the chair for 30 days, and then return it if you’re not 100% satisfied with it.

-This ergonomic office chair is affordable, and looks really stylish too.
+This ergonomic desk chair is affordable and looks really stylish too.
 But the big question is whether or not it provides enough support for someone with scoliosis or back problems.

 As for the chair cushion, it’s comfortable but still firm enough so you don’t sink.
 If you’re the type who hates very hard office chair, you’ll be very happy with the thick foam and the curved shape.
 You’ll be as snug as a bug in a rug.